Chicago Amputation Injury Lawyers

 $700,000 Settlement; Palm Desert, California

-A young boy suffered life-threatening injuries that required his leg to be amputated, after being involved in a car accident outside his elementary school in 2013.
+A young boy suffered life-threatening injuries that required his leg to be amputated, after being hit by a car outside his elementary school in 2013.
 The plaintiff agreed to a $700,000 settlement by the defendants, where most of the cash will be available to him when he turns 18 years old.

 $17,900,000 Settlement; Brooklyn, New York